rileyzzz/devblog/_posts/2020-11-23-reverse-engineering-twinkles-pfx.markdown

 This process consisted of a few hours of meticulously exporting and diffing pairs of .tfx files - one having the target value set to its default, and the other with an easily recognizable integer or float.
 After this, I had a more or less complete notepad document that I could base my viewer/editor off of.

-The format is structured as following (pseudocode):
+The format is structured as following:
-{% highlight cpp %}
+{% highlight plaintext %}
 XFPT type magic
 uint32 Version
 uint32 NumEmitters